jfredett/minas-tarwon/LOG.md

 to be managed by some helm charts and glue.

 That should let me retire barge, and I should be able to retire daktylos as well.

+# 19-JUN-2025

+## 1814

+Got `affine` set up on `barge`, began to look into reconfiguring my cloudflare tunnel to point into barge, probably easiest to expose it on the host itself, and then configure it in nixos.

+I still want to migrate all this stuff to k8s, as well, but for the moment it's just simpler to drop it all here.
+I need to get foundry stood up there as well, which I suspect will be comparatively simpler.

+I'm going to extend the container definition to accept an arbitrary RP domain, since the incoming traffic over the tunnel should only go to a few services.
+Would prefer k8s namespacing, but the plan is to turn the thing off/allowlist IPs, so should be alright.

+Overall, things are proceeding apace.